 The TEACH Grant is available to students of at least sophomore status with a minimum cumulative GPA of 3.25 who are enrolled as education majors in a high-need field such as science, math or special education.
 Students must complete TEACH Grant counseling and the Agreement to Serve annually.
-For more information on the Federal TEACH Grant, please refer to https://studentaid.ed.gov/sa/types/grants-scholarships/teach.
+For more information on the Federal TEACH Grant, please refer to https://studentaid.gov/app/launchTeach.action.

-Employment - the Work Study Program
+Employment - the Work-study Program

-Federal Work Study Program (FWS)
+Federal Work-Study Program (FWS)

 Federal Work Study provides jobs for undergraduate students with financial need, allowing them to earn money to help pay educational expenses.
 Limited funding for FWS is provided through the federal government.
 Federal work study jobs and funds are limited.
-Students desiring work study positions are encouraged to apply by the preference deadline of April 1.
-This date will be moved to February 1 in the 2020-21 academic year.
-These funds are awarded on a first come, first serve basis, or until funds are exhausted.
+Students desiring work study positions are encouraged to apply by the preference deadline of February 1.
+Funds are awarded on a first come, first serve basis, or until funds are exhausted.